 - If the restaurant has gluten free options, then you might want to ask for gluten free tamari, as it is a substitute for the gluten-containing traditional soy sauce.
 Some people can make theirs at home and take it out when they go dining, so ask if that is okay with them if they do not have it.

-- The main course that should consist of meats like beef and chicken and seafood like crab and white fish should all be cooked with gluten free ingredients, and you can add your gluten free tamari to it.
+- The main course should consist of meats like beef and chicken, and seafood like crab and white fish should all be cooked with gluten free ingredients, and you can add your gluten free tamari to it.

 - Watch out also for imitation crab meat used in making sushi, as it is popular in California rolls.
-These contain gluten which wants you are avoiding as you dine out.
+These contain gluten, which you should avoid as you dine out.

 Also, read Is Udon Gluten Free to learn what brands are gluten free.